-Dr. Reichmuth earned his master’s and Ph.D. degrees, both in chemical engineering, from University of California-Berkeley where he investigated biological methods to reduce the sulfur content of fuels.
-He earned his bachelor’s degree at University of California-Davis.
+Dr. Reichmuth earned MS and PhD degrees in chemical engineering from the University of California, Berkeley, where he investigated biological methods to reduce the sulfur content of fuels.
+He earned a BS in chemical and biochemical engineering from the University of California, Davis.